Arkansas College of Osteopathic Medicine - ARCOM

 Facilities

-Closest City Arkansas College of Osteopathic Medicine (ARCOM) is located on nearly 600 acres of land at Chaffee Crossing in Fort Smith, Arkansas.
+Closest City Arkansas College of Osteopathic Medicine (ARCOM) sits on nearly 600 acres of land on the outskirts of Fort Smith, Arkansas.

 Campus Setting